Our mission

 Our movement began in 1910 when the Young Women’s Christian Association (YWCA) created the Department of Immigration and Foreign Communities to oversee field projects called “International Institutes” to serve the nation’s growing foreign-born population.
 The Institutes offered multilingual social services for women and girls and became known as Red Feather Agencies.

-IINE: Lowell was founded as part of the John Street YWCA in 1918, and in 1924, the International Institute of Boston
+IINE-Lowell was founded as part of the John Street YWCA in 1918, and in 1924, the International Institute of Boston

 Image of International Institute of New England Party in 1929